StoneDetector: Conventional and versatile code clone detection for Java: Clone Detection using Dominator Trees

 A number of string metrics can be borrowed from bioinformatics, where they are usually used for DNA sequence alignment.
 One such metric is the \emph{Levenshtein distance}~\cite{DBLP:journals/iandc/Levenshtein75}.
 This distance measure is defined as the minimum number of mutating operations for two given text strings, i.e., inserting, deleting, or substituting a single character, which are needed to convert the one string into the other.
 In other words, the Levenshtein distance is an extension to the previously described Hamming distance, where text strings are not limited to having the same length, and the insertion and deletion operations are additionally allowed besides character substitution.

 Another metric that has its origins in the alignment of DNA sequences is the \emph{Needleman-Wunsch algorithm}~\cite{Needleman1970}.
 The algorithm computes an alignment of two given text strings that is optimal with respect to a certain scoring scheme using two steps.
 In the first step, a similarity matrix of the two text strings is generated based upon the scoring scheme, which defines weights for character matches, mismatches, and gaps.
 In the second step, the optimal string alignment with maximal total score is computed by performing a backward traversal on this similarity matrix.
+While the Levenshtein and Needleman-Wunsch-based distance require more computational effort, they are also more permissive in case of code clones with larger syntactical variance as in case of large-gap clones, where matching code fragments have many and/or larger edits similar to DNA sequence alignments~\cite{DBLP:journals/access/LiuWFWL19}.

 The application of string metrics to the comparison of paths in abstract dominator trees is illustrated in Fig.~\ref{fig:metrics} by way of an example.
-In the upper part, two code fragments are shown, conjoined with two paths $p$ and $q$ from their abstract dominator trees.
+In the upper part, two code fragments are shown, conjoined with two paths $f$ and $g$ from their abstract dominator trees.
 As can be seen below, the (abstract) instructions take on the role of characters in the visualized calculations of string metrics.
 In the alignment provided for the Needleman-Wunsch algorithm, vertical lines between nodes represent matches and horizontal lines represent inserted gaps.
-For the value of $store(p,q)$, a scheme is used in which the weights for matches are set to $1$, for mismatches to $-1$, and for gaps to $0$.
+For the value of $score(f,g)$, a scheme is used in which the weights for matches are set to $1$, for mismatches to $-1$, and for gaps to $0$.

 The \emph{Longest Common Subsequence (LCS)} algorithm~\cite{DBLP:conf/spire/BergrothHR00,DBLP:conf/iwpc/RoyC08a} is a well-known tool for comparing the contents of files, used for example in the Unix \texttt{diff} utility or in the revision control system \texttt{git}.
 Besides, clone detectors like NiCad are relying on the LCS algorithm as well.
-In our case, the algorithm is applied to paths instead of lines of code, such that the longest common subpath is computed, e.g., $\texttt{[=,V,L]}\rightarrow \texttt{[COND,<,V,V]}\rightarrow \texttt{[POSTINC,V]}$ for paths $p$ and $q$ in Fig.~\ref{fig:metrics}.
+In our case, the algorithm is applied to paths instead of lines of code, such that the longest common subpath is computed, e.g., $\texttt{[=,V,L]}\rightarrow \texttt{[<,V,V]}\rightarrow \texttt{[=,V,+,V,L]}$ for paths $f$ and $g$ in Fig.~\ref{fig:metrics}.
 This longest common subpath then forms the basis for defining the metric $\delta$ for two paths of dominator trees, which equals the maximum number of unique nodes for both paths.